Famous for its golden sandy beaches and mouthwateringly good limoncello!

 Sorrento is equally the perfect place for both a quick energy pick-me-up or a long and lazy week of soaking up the sun!

 A gorgeous 14th century monastery like this deserves to be visited!
 The cloisters are not only a serene hideaway to rest your weary bones, but also play host to concerts and theatrical performances from time to time.
+Located just a stone’s throw from the lively San Antonio Piazza, this combination of monastery and Church displays a beautiful mix of Roman, Medieval and Arabic architecture.
+Wander the vine covered gardens of the cloisters and relax in the shade of the arch lined walkways.

 What’s a trip to Sorrento without a little limoncello?
 This mini citrus grove is probably the most well-known in the city and is open to tours and tastings in its gardens and factory.
+The Esposito family have lovingly looked after the gardens since the 19th century and are now one of the most famous producers in Southern Italy.
+As well as the world renowned liquor, you can also try their artisan marmalade and home-made gelato.

 The city is well-connected to the rest of Italy by train or ferry, whilst also being within easy reach of Pompeii and Vesuvius for day trips!